Committable/Contracts/README.md

 ### Usage

-Create following file in the root folder before deployment or running any tests:
+Create following file in the root folder before deployment or running tests:

 **.config.js**